maggick/maggick.github.io/content/2015_01_building_cmus_on_cygwin.md

 ## `-fforce-mem` gcc error

-This error is characterize by the following error:
+This error is characterize by the following trace:

     gcc: error: unrecognized command line option '-fforce-mem' Makefile:383: recipe for target 'version.lo' failed